davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 This graph may have an arbitrary structure as long as it represents the label sequences being modelled, this is also called general Conditional Random Fields.

-However the simplest and most common graph structured in NLP, which is the one used to model sequences is the one in which the nodes corresponding to elements of $$Y$$ form a simple first-order chain, as illustrated in the figure below:
+However, the simplest and most common graph-structured in NLP, which is the one used to model sequences is the one in which the nodes corresponding to elements of $$Y$$ form a simple first-order chain, as illustrated in the figure below:

 <figure>
   <img style="width: 45%; height: 55%" src="/assets/images/2017-11-13-Conditional_Random_Fields.png">